-Taxpayers hurry up!
-6 financial tasks you need to complete before March 31
+Only 2 days left!
+Complete these 6 financial tasks before March 31

-Financial year 2017-18 is about to close and the D-Day of March 31st is just a few days away.
-This means that many of your financial tasks, which you could not complete during the year, need to be completed during the next few days.
-Sadly, a string of holidays are lined up this week and most offices across the nation will remain closed.
-Stock markets will also remain closed starting 29th March.
-Although income tax offices will remain open till 31st March as per a CBDT notification, however, banks will remain shut on 29th and 30th March and may open only on Saturday.
-Similar may be the case with many other financial institutions also.
-So, technically you have only one or two days left this week for completing your remaining tasks.
-Although some things can be done online, but not all of them.
+Are you an income tax payer and have not completed some of your financial and tax-related tasks yet?
+You need to hurry up as it is already March 30 and the D-Day of March 31st for finishing your financial tasks for FY2017-18 – like filing belated tax returns and making necessary investments – is just a day away.
+Sadly, it is also a holiday time and most offices in India will remain closed this week.
+Thankfully, income tax offices will remain open till March 31st and some banks will also work on Saturday.
+You can also do a few things online, like filing ITR or paying the premium of your insurance policies.
+So, you need not lose hope as you can still do many things if you so desire.

-Whatever be the case, here we are taking a look at a few financial and tax-related tasks which you should complete before March 31st:
+Here we are taking a look at a few financial and tax-related tasks which you should complete before March 31st:

 1. Filing belated tax returns